-By going on a Pacific Northwest road trip and seeing the rich diversity of beautiful landscapes, you can see why the Northwest has achieved the amazing reputation it has.
+By going on a PNW road trip and seeing the rich diversity of beautiful landscapes, you can see why the Northwest has achieved the amazing reputation it has.
 Let’s get started!

-If waterfalls, hiking, overlooks, and beautiful forests are your thing, then the fabulous Columbia River Gorge National Scenic Area is surely your ideal destination.
+If waterfalls, hiking, overlooks, and beautiful forests are your thing, then the fabulous Columbia River Gorge National Scenic Area is surely your ideal destination during your PNW road trip.
 This is not a trip you will want to rush through.
 No, you’ll want to spend several days here!
 Don’t pass up the opportunity to do a Columbia River Gorge drive on both sides of the river (in Washington state and Oregon).

 RV campgrounds near Columbia River Gorge: